Counterpace

 In late 2009, Counterpace founder Jeffery Bleich, a physician and entrepreneur, was researching a remarkable non-invasive treatment for heart disease known as external counterpulsation (ECP).
 Long-used in clinical settings with well understood benefits for cardiac health, this technique utilizes circumferential compression cuffs to externally squeeze a patient's legs between each heart contraction.
 The cuffs rapidly deflate as the heart beats and squeezes blood back towards the extremities.
 This coordination of the heart and external pumps decreases the heart's workload, reduces oxygen demand and improves both arterial and venous blood flow to the heart.
 Dr. Bleich was so excited by the data and concept that he began to explore ways to bring the benefits of this non-invasive (yet cumbersome and expensive) therapy to more people at a lower cost.

-Review our published research here, including:
+Review our published Tempo Science research here, including:

 "Synchronizing Gait with Cardiac Cycle Phase Alters Heart Rate Response During Running"